SalishSeaCast/SalishSeaCmd/README.rst

     :target: https://www.apache.org/licenses/LICENSE-2.0
     :alt: Licensed under the Apache License, Version 2.0

-The Salish Sea NEMO command processor and documentation are copyright 2013-2019 by the Salish Sea MEOPAR Project Contributors and The University of British Columbia.
+The SalishSeaCast NEMO command processor and documentation are copyright 2013-2019 by the Salish Sea MEOPAR Project Contributors and The University of British Columbia.

 They are licensed under the Apache License, Version 2.0. https://www.apache.org/licenses/LICENSE-2.0